 The best thing about glass cooktops is that they’re super easy to clean!
 In this regard, electric and induction cooktops are almost on par with each other… Almost.

 You may find induction stovetops a little easier to clean because they won’t be super hot!
 You can clean them immediately after cooking, provided you’re careful, and don’t have to wait around like you would an electric range.
 Regardless of this, they’re both much easier to clean than gas ranges because they sport flat surfaces without multiple parts.
+A clean cooktop means a cleaner kitchen and a clean kitchen means a pest-free kitchen.

 Additional Benefits Of An Induction Stove